 The problem with a New England clambake?
 You have to be in New England to partake.
 Until now and this easy oven method.

 Easy, elegant, and exceptionally buttery.
-Not bad for something that you toss together in less than 15 minutes.
-Wouldn’t you agree?
+Pretty impressive for something that you toss together in less than 15 minutes, wouldn’t you agree?